case-contract-testing/contract-case/README.md

 Internals

 - [ ] Errors that don't have associated matchers
+- [ ] Fail tests if there are configuration errors inside the handler
+- [ ] Tidy up strip matcher stuff
 - [ ] Error collapsers, so if the same spot produces the same errors for different reasons it will only be reported once.
 - [ ] "Is this interaction the same as that"?
 - [x] Do state handlers in order they're defined instead of all at once